kmandalas/webclient-showcase/README.md

 of each use-case.
 With the reactive WebClient we can return reactive types (e.g. Flux or Mono) directly from Spring MVC controller methods.
 Spring MVC controllers can call other reactive components too.
-A mix is also possible in case we have some endpoints and services which cannot become reactive for a number of reasons such as: blocking dependencies with no reactive alternatives or we may have an existing legacy app which we want to migrate gradually etc.
+A mix is also possible in case we have some endpoints and services which cannot become reactive for a number of reasons such as: blocking dependencies with no reactive alternatives or we may have an existing legacy app which we want to migrate gradually etc. In our case we will follow the [Annotated Controllers programming model](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-programming-models)

 ## Project structure